techstackmedia/zero_day/README.md

 Now that we have Vagrant and VirtualBox installed, let's explore their functionalities and see how they simplify development workflows.

+### Box Names

+When using the `vagrant init` command, the box name represents the base image or template from which Vagrant will create your virtual machine.
+The box name determines the operating system, pre-installed software, and configurations available for your development environment.
+Here are a few commonly used box names and their uses:

+1. `hashicorp/bionic64`:
+   - Ubuntu 18.04 LTS (Bionic Beaver) 64-bit base box provided by HashiCorp.
+   - Suitable for general-purpose development and testing on Ubuntu.

+2. `ubuntu/focal64`:
+   - Ubuntu 20.04 LTS (Focal Fossa) 64-bit base box provided by Ubuntu.
+   - Similar to `hashicorp/bionic64`, but with the newer Ubuntu 20.04 LTS release.

+3. `centos/8`:
+   - CentOS 8 64-bit base box provided by CentOS.
+   - Ideal for working with CentOS-specific software and configurations.

+4. `debian/buster64`:
+   - Debian 10 (Buster) 64-bit base box provided by the Debian project.
+   - Useful for Debian-based development and testing.

+5. `fedora/33-cloud-base`:
+   - Fedora 33 Cloud Base 64-bit base box provided by the Fedora project.
+   - Suitable for Fedora-specific development and testing.

+6. `windows-server-2019`:
+   - Windows Server 2019 base box provided by Microsoft.
+   - Enables Windows-based development and testing environments.

+7. Custom Boxes:
+   - Apart from the official boxes, you can also use custom boxes created by the community or yourself.
+   - Custom boxes allow you to tailor the virtual machine to your specific requirements, including pre-installed software, configurations, and provisioning scripts.

+It's important to choose a box that aligns with your development needs and matches the desired operating system and software stack.
+Official boxes are typically reliable and regularly updated, but custom boxes can provide more flexibility if you have specific requirements.

+When selecting a box, consider factors such as the operating system version, software compatibility, available support, and the community around the box.
+Reading the documentation and reviews for each box can help you make an informed decision based on your specific use case.

 1. Creating and Starting a Vagrant Virtual Machine:
    - Open PowerShell or Command Prompt.
    - Navigate to your project directory.